Oushesh/Impact_Nexus005/readme_suggestions.md

    Using Github actions (.github/workflows/<test.yaml>) together with Data Version Control to provide the following advantages over other methods:

-   1. Data Versioning: "Git for Data" dvc get downloads any data from a url pointing to s3, google bucket or other cloud services and saves where you want.
+   1. Data Version Control: "Git for Data" dvc get downloads any data from a url pointing to s3, google bucket or other cloud services and saves where you want.
       It uses hash map like git to efficiently track and cash changes.